MessageBird has multiple SIP servers worldwide for you to connect to. Each SIP server offers the ability to connect via

 -Has a maximum of 15 digits

 We do support hidden number presentation by using the P-asserted ID header in combination with the Privacy header.
 You must use the below settings:

 Origin-based surcharging became the standard in several European countries.
 The legislation dictates that calls from outside the European Economic Area (EEA) are charged differently from calls placed inside the EEA.

 The Caller Line Identity (CLI) in the From header will be used to determine where the call originates from, and if a surcharge is needed.
 Only numbers in the E.164 format are verified.
-Faulty formatted and empty From Headers will automatically be surcharged with the non-EEA rates unless a P-Asserted-Identity header is present and contains a valid EEA tel URI.
+Wrongly formatted and and or empty From Headers will automatically be surcharged with the non-EEA rates unless a P-Asserted-Identity header is present and contains a valid EEA tel URI.

 By placing calls on an IP-network, the voice message has to be encoded and compressed into digital data, and vice versa.
 This encoding and compressing are done by codecs (which is short for encoder decoder).